Horton self-similarity of Kingman's coalescent tree: Statement of results

-Section~\ref{level} introduces a {\it level set tree} $\textsc{level}(X)$ that describes the structure of the level sets of a finite time series $X_k$ and provides a one-to-one map between rooted planar time-oriented trees and sequences of the local extrema of a time series.
-Furthermore, let $X=(X_k)$ be a time series with $N$ local maxima separated by $N-1$ internal local minima that are independent and identically distributed with a common continuous distribution $F$; we call $X$ an {\it extended discrete white noise}.
-Section~\ref{finite} establishes the following equivalence.
+Section~\ref{level} introduces a {\it level set tree} $\textsc{level}(X_i)$ that describes the structure of the level sets of a discrete-time function $X_i$, $i=1,\dots,i_{\rm max}$.
+In particular, we show that there exists a one-to-one map between finite rooted planar time oriented binary trees and sequences of the local extrema of $X_i$.
+Let $W=\{W_i\}$ be a {\it discrete white noise}, that is a process comprised of i.i.d. values with a common atomless distribution.
+Consider now a process $\tilde W^{(N)}_i$ with exactly $N$ local maxima separated by $N-1$ internal local minima such that the latter form a discrete white noise; we call $\tilde W^{(N)}_i$ an {\it extended discrete white noise}.